 I put it back in the pocket and closed the door.
 I crept back to the room I shared with my sister.
 I couldn’t be late for my shift again, Colton wouldn’t forgive me.
 I thought about taking Mom’s card, but she’d need it by the time I got back from my pretend job.

 I eased the door in place and checked on Genie, still asleep.
 I tiptoed to my bed and pulled up the third board from the window.
-I picked up the old textboard and selected Roman’s name.
+I picked up the old phone I got from Conrad and selected Roman’s name.

 No luck, going to have to go over.
 I knew he was frustrated when the three blinking dots turned into his simple reply, There in twenty.
 Don’t go over.